-If the website or its IP address was blocked by firewall, chrome will display the error.
-Check your firewall settings and if you find that website/IP address, quickly remove form it.
+If the website or its IP address has been blocked by your firewall, chrome will display the error.
+Check your firewall settings and if you find that website/IP address, quickly remove it.

 6) Remove or Disable Extension

-To view all Chrome Extension, type chrome://extensions/ in URL bar.
+To view all Chrome Extension, type chrome://extensions/ in the URL bar.

 7) Clear Cache and Cookies

-By clearing cache and cookies you can fix chrome ERR_SSL_PROTOCOL_ERROR, in chrome type Ctrl + Shift + Delete and delete your cache and cookies.
+Whether you’re getting this error or not, you should clear the cache and cookies of your browser on regular basis.
+To do so in Chrome, type Ctrl + Shift + Delete and delete your cache and cookies.